conda-forge/logbook-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: Logbook is a nice logging replacement.
+Summary: Logbook is a nice logging replacement

 Logbook is a nice logging replacement.